-It is a common misconception among gamekeepers and shoot managers that maize is, effectively, all the same.
+It is a common misconception among gamekeepers and shoot managers that game maize is, effectively, the same as other varieties.
 Chris Bright is here to tell us why this isn’t the case…

 By all accounts, maize was not originally intended to be grown in the UK, especially in the midlands and north.
 The general climate, coupled with our relatively short growing season, is not the most conductive environment for this semi-tropical crop.
 It is thanks only to years of research and breeding that maize is now a familiar sight across the landscape – whether for forage, grain or game.